HiMeditator/auto-caption/docs/user-manual/en.md

 Corresponding Version: v0.5.1

+**Note: Due to limited personal resources, the English and Japanese documentation files for this project (except for the README document) will no longer be maintained.
+The content of this document may not be consistent with the latest version of the project.
+If you are willing to help with translation, please submit relevant Pull Requests.**

 ## Software Introduction

 Auto Caption is a cross-platform caption display software that can real-time capture system audio input (recording) or output (playback) streaming data and use an audio-to-text model to generate captions for the corresponding audio.
 The default caption engine provided by the software (using Alibaba Cloud Gummy model) supports recognition and translation in nine languages (Chinese, English, Japanese, Korean, German, French, Russian, Spanish, Italian).